Wilhelm Koenen: Early life

 Koenen was born in Hamburg, the son of a socialist carpenter and a cook.
 After finishing Volksschule, he continued his education, taking classes in business from 1900 to 1903.
 Koenen joined the Social Democratic Party of Germany (SPD) in 1903.
 In 1904, he found employment at a book shop in Kiel.
 In addition, he took courses at the workers' school in Hamburg and the Social Democrat Party school in Berlin.
 In 1907, he became a newspaper correspondent in Kiel and then in Königsberg.
 In 1911, he became editor of the social democrat newspaper, Volksblatt, in Halle.

 In 1913, he became a member of the local district SPD leadership and with the majority of the local membership, joined the Independent Social Democratic Party (USPD) in 1917.
+According to at least one source, he served in the Landsturm ("Home Guard") during the First World War.
 During the German Revolution of 1918–1919, Koenen was the commissar of the Worker and Soldiers' Council of the Halle-Merseburg district.
 In the 1919 German federal election, he was elected to the Weimar National Assembly.
 On 16 July 1919, in the National Assembly, he called for the adoption of a constitutional provision that would exclusively grant to the authorities and charitable organizations the right to hold public film screenings for adolescents so that youth would be protected from the wheeling and dealing of "the capitalists".